-Knit Stitch Summary: 80 Types of Knitting Stitches
+Knit Stitch Summary: 66 Different Types of Knitting Stitches

 Intermediate Knitting Stitches